History of the BSA

 An important early development was the formation of study groups, which specialise in various areas of sociology.
 These began in 1955 with the launch of one for Industrial Sociology and one for Urban Sociology.
 By 1970, 17 had been set up and by 1980, 33.
 In a sign of how broad the remit of BSA members’ work is today, there are now more than 60 groups, covering health, religion, food, ethnicity and many other areas.

 The BSA has always been conscious of the need to create links outside of universities.
-In 2005 it formed the Sociologists Outside Academia group, with around 250 members who work outside universities, mainly for businesses or non-commercial organisations.
-In 2012 the BSA incorporated the Association for the Teaching of the Social Sciences, which is now its Teaching Group for those working in schools and colleges.
+In 2005 it formed the Sociologists Outside Academia group (now known as the Applied Sociology Group), with around 250 members who work outside universities, mainly for businesses or non-commercial organisations.
+In 2012, the BSA incorporated the Association for the Teaching of the Social Sciences, an active teacher membership contingent supported by resources and information hosted on our sister website Discover Sociology.
 The BSA also played a major role in encouraging the Academy of Social Sciences to set up its Campaign for Social Science in 2011.

 The BSA’s links are international, too.
 The BSA is a member of the International Sociological Association and was among the national associations that helped found the European Sociological Association in 1992.
 The BSA today is larger and more active than ever before in its work for sociology.